Rei-SwitchBot/faq/en-us/Meter Pro.md

 ---
 ### How to Change the Time Display on SwitchBot Meter Pro Display to 12-Hour

-1. Make sure your SwitchBot App version is up to date.

-2. Make sure your Meter Pro has been added to your App.

-3. Change the time display in the following order.
+1. Change the time display in the following order.
 - Launch SwitchBot App and log in.
 - Tap Meter Pro.
 - Tap gear icon in the upper right corner.
 - Tap "Panel Display".
 - Disable "24-hour time".
 With the above settings, the time display on your Meter Pro will be changed to 12-hour time.

-4. If you have any questions, please contact us via SwitchBot App -> Profile -> Support ->Feedback.

 ---